programmablemd/spry/service/compliance-explorer/README.md

 - `README.md` — the page source (markdown + SQL/JSON/JS/etc..) that defines the site content and cards.
 - `ingest/` — CSV files and supporting data to import into the local `sqlpage.db` (not all files listed here).

 The below SQL code first sets a variable (resource_json) from the JSON file and extracts the page caption.
 Then it adds an introductory paragraph explaining the purpose of the compliance explorer.
-Finally, it renders a responsive card layout (2 columns) listing key cybersecurity and data protection standards — such as CMMC, AICPA, HiTRUST, ISO 27001, HIPAA, and THSA — each with structured markdown descriptions (geography, source, version, and review date).
+Finally, it renders a responsive card layout (2 columns) listing key cybersecurity and data protection standards — such as CMMC, AICPA, HITRUST, ISO 27001, HIPAA, and THSA — each with structured markdown descriptions (geography, source, version, and review date).

 ```sql index.sql { route: { caption: "Compliance Explorer" } }